Why your dentures may need work

-There are a variety of reasons why you may need your dentures repairing, or new ones altogether.
+There are a variety of reasons why you may need your dentures repaired, or new ones altogether.
 Natural changes in the shape of your face can be a factor in needing to replace your dentures.
 As we get older our gums and jaw bone start to shrink – this is known as bone resorption.
 This process, and general wear, can mean your dentures become loose over time and you might begin to notice they don’t feel as secure as they once did.
-The ability to repair dentures depends on their condition and your dentist will speak to you about your options to maintain a natural fit; whether relining, rebasing or replacing.
+The ability to repair dentures depends on their condition.
+Your dentist will speak to you about your options to maintain a natural fit, whether the solution is relining, rebasing or even replacing.

 You might want to consider having a chat with your dentist if you notice any of the following:

 - Your dentures are making a clicking sound when you are talking

 - Your dentures don’t feel as comfortable as they used to

 - Your dentures appear to be visibly worn